 Financial risk management

-As a global company, Valmet is exposed to a variety of business and financial risks.
-Financial risks are managed centrally by the Corporate Treasury (hereafter the Treasury) under annually reviewed written policies approved by Valmet´s Board of Directors.
+As a global Group, Valmet is exposed to a variety of business and financial risks.
+Financial risks are managed centrally by the Group treasury (hereafter Treasury) under annually reviewed written policies approved by Valmet’s Board of Directors.
 Treasury identifies, evaluates and hedges financial risks in close co-operation with the subsidiaries.
-The Treasury functions as a counterparty to the subsidiaries, manages centrally external funding and is responsible for the management of financial assets and appropriate hedging measures.
+Treasury functions as counterparty to the subsidiaries, manages centrally external funding and is responsible for the management of financial assets and appropriate hedging measures.
 The objective of financial risk management is to mitigate potential adverse effects of financial risks on Valmet’s financial performance.